-- This chart shows the total number of non statutory benefit claims reported to date by accident quarter - Non statutory benefit claims include workers compensation, interstate and compensation to relatives claims (excluding early notifications) - All accident years still have a number of IBNR claims reflected in their expected ultimate - On average across accident guarters prior to 2020, approximately 240 non statutory benefit claims are expected to be incurred per guarter.
-This is lower for accident years 2020, 2021 and 2022 (excluding accident guarters impacted by COVID-19) where approximately 190 nonstatutory benefit claims are expected to incur per accident guarter.
-This can be attributed to the lockdowns and prolonged State border closures which leads to fewer interstate claims - Ultimate claims for accident guarters 2021Q4 to 2023Q1 are expected to increase compared to accident guarter 2021Q3 due to an increase in exposure but still at a level that is lower than accident guarters in 2018 - 2019.
+- This chart shows the total number of non statutory benefit claims reported to date by accident quarter - Non statutory benefit claims include workers compensation, interstate and compensation to relatives claims (excluding early notifications) - Nearly all accident years still have a number of IBNR claims reflected in their expected ultimate - On average across accident quarters prior to 2020, approximately 240 non statutory benefit claims are expected to be incurred per quarter.
+This is lower for accident years 2020, 2021 and 2022 (excluding accident quarters impacted by COVID-19) where approximately 190 non-statutory benefit claims are expected to incurred per accident quarter.
+This can be attributed to the lockdowns and prolonged State border closures which leads to fewer interstate travel and claims - Ultimate claims for accident quarters 2021Q4 to 2023Q1 are expected to increase compared to accident quarter 2021Q3 due to an increase in exposure but still at a level that is lower than accident quarters in 2018 2019.
+Similarly, ultimate claims for accident quarter 2023Q2 is expected to return to pre-COVID-19 levels.